Nice to meet you.

 This labeled and categorized dataset serves as the foundational training material for machine learning algorithms that target audio-based tasks.
 It refines the data labeling process for audio datasets to support the training of models for applications such as speech recognition, speaker identification, and audio event detection.

-Organizations apply data labeling using different approaches depending on the scale of the dataset, quality standards, and resource availability.
+Organizations apply data labeling using different methods depending on the scale of the dataset, quality standards, and resource availability.
 Here are key approaches to data labeling.

 • Internal labeling: The internal labeling approach requires more time and effort since it uses in-house data science experts.
 It typically favors large companies with comprehensive resources but does provide greater accuracy, simplify tracking, and increase quality.